Doctoral Programme in Governance, Knowledge and Innovation

 Access to Further Studies

-Doctoral graduates will be able to access post-doctoral training, namely in the field of Economics or Sociology, but also in other fields of the social sciences, benefitting from the interdisciplinary training throughout the programme.
+Doctors are able to access post-doctoral training, particularly in the area of Economics or Sociology, but also in other areas of social sciences, taking into account the interdisciplinary training they benefit from in the program.Study Programme

 Course Type